 - Chapter 6 Cybercrime Defined: The Criminal Statutes Outlawing Criminal Conduct Online

-- Chapter 7 The Law Enforcement Legal Toolbox for Investigating Cybercrime (Gathering Cyber Evidence)
+- Chapter 7 The Law Enforcement Legal Toolbox for Investigating Cybercrime (Laws for Gathering Criminal Cyber Evidence)

 - Chapter 8 Cyber Investigations Linked to Nation-States or Terrorists

-- Chapter 9 Civil and Regulatory Legal Implications of Cybercrime (Civil & Regulatory Cyberlaw)
+- Chapter 9 Civil and Regulatory Legal Implications of Cybercrime (Cyberlaw in the Civil and Regulatory Sectors)

 - Chapter 10 Embarking on a Cybercrime Investigation: The Three Perspectives and Key Areas of Focus